pnoll1/osmand_map_creation/docs/processing_script_usage.md

 # Data Processing
 Add sql statements in the filter_data function to remove unwanted records
-Add to sql statements to --sql flag in ogr2osm calls to filter data without removing records
+Add sql statements to --sql flag in ogr2osm calls to filter data without removing records

 # Troubleshooting builds
 If builds fail, try increasing Xmx.
 If that doesn't work, add a slice_config to break the area into smaller pieces.
 Log files from osmand_map_creator are in the osmand_obf folder with the obf.gen.log suffix.